-The American Translators Association (ATA) set up its current mentoring program in 2011, and since then an estimated 240 mentor/mentee pairs have worked together to jointly explore the business side of translation.
+The American Translators Association (ATA) set up its current mentoring program in 2011, and since then an estimated 240 mentor/mentee pairs have worked together to jointly explore the business side of translation and interpreting.
 The program has been a big success, so much so that the Mentoring Committee, which is part of ATA’s Business Practices Education Committee, is working to offer new avenues of support.
 This article provides a short overview of the different program offerings, categorized by level of business experience in the T&I industry.

 Beginners: Starting out in a new profession can be a bewildering experience.
 You have more questions than answers and everyone around you appears to know so much more.
 At that stage, it can be hard to know what to ask.
 “How do I get my foot in the door?” may be a burning question on your mind as a new freelancer, but it is not specific enough for a fruitful mentoring relationship.
 The Savvy Newcomer program provides information for members who are new to ATA and the profession.
 Its community and shared discussions are a great starting point.
 You may actually discover that many questions have already been answered in detail, and The Savvy Newcomer team can help you find this information.
 You can start by visiting the Resources page to see some links that have proven helpful at this career stage.

 Mid-career: Once you’ve learned the ropes and established your business, there will be new questions on your mind.
 You may want to explore specializations, advanced marketing, or software products.
 Several options are available at that stage: